Today, I have some info on workout finishers. Something new that trainers have been chatting about.

 Rick: How would you add a Workout Finisher to a personal training session?

 Mike: Once they are done with their main workout, I’ll take my clients through a finisher based on their goals and fitness level.

 If they are at the gym without me, they have one written down to follow – trust me (ha-ha).
-It’s a staple in my clients’ programs and they expect it.
-That’s why I wrote an easier version of each finisher in the program because I know everyone has different fitness levels.
+It’s a staple in my clients’ programs, and they expect it.
+I wrote a more accessible version of each finisher in the program because I know everyone has different fitness levels.

-Here is an example of Mike in action doing a Workout Finisher with John Rominello:
+Here is an example of Mike in action doing a Workout Finisher with John Romanello:

-Rick: Can someone just do Workout Finishers if they do not have time to do a bootcamp class or a full workout?
+Rick: Can someone do Workout Finishers if they do not have time to do a boot camp class or a full workout?

 Mike: Any exercise is better than no exercise.
-If you’re really tight on time, you can look at this program or finishers as a fast workout.
-But it’s certainly designed to complement a main workout and not replace one.
+You can look at this program or finishers as a fast workout if you’re tight on time.
+But it’s certainly designed to complement the main activity and not replace one.

 Rick: How can a Workout Finisher help you prevent injuries?

-Mike: The way I look at it is this – let’s say you have someone that chooses treadmill intervals after their workouts.
-All those repeated reps are done with the legs, which can lead to over-use injury.
+Mike: The way I look at it is that you have someone who chooses treadmill intervals after their workouts.
+All those repeated reps are done with the legs, leading to over-use injury.
 But what if we did some bodyweight movements, including upper body moves like push-ups and inverted rows instead?
-You use more muscle groups, burn more calories and take some work load away from the legs.
+You use more muscle groups, burn more calories and take some workload away from the legs.

 Rick: Where can people get more information about yourself?